 Does the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
-(Source: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14) ☑ b) Have impacts that are individually limited, but cumulatively considerable?
+(Source: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14) Ø b) Have impacts that are individually limited, but cumulatively considerable?
 (Source: 1, 6, 7, 8, 9, 10, 11, 12, 13, 14) ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
-(Source: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13) Ø c) Have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
-(Source: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13) .1 V
+(Source: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13) . 🗖 . Ø · 🗀 c) Have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+(Source: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13) П 团 Discussion/Conclusion/Mitigation: Discussion/Conclusion/Mitigation: The proposed project will have no impacts on Agriculture and Forest Resources, Biological Percurses, Hydrology/Water Quality, Land Use/Planning, Mineral Resources

-The proposed project will have no impacts on Agriculture and Forest Resources, Biological Resources, Hydrology/ Water Quality, Land Use/Planning, Mineral Resources, Population/Housing, Public Services, Recreation, or Utilities/Service Systems.
+Resources, Hydrology/ Water Quality, Land Use/Planning, Population/Housing, Public Services, Recreation, or Utilities/Service Systems.

-Less than significant impacts have been identified for Aesthetics, Air Quality, Greenhouse Gas Emissions, Noise, and Transportation/Traffic and conditions of approval will be included to assure compliance with County requirements; therefore reducing potential impacts to a less-than-significant level.
+Less than significant impacts have been identified for Aesthetics, Air Quality, Greenhouse Gas Emissions, Noise, and Transportation/Traffic and conditions of approval will be included to assure compliance with County requirements; therefore reducing potential impacts to a less-thansignificant level.